dseguy/php-error-messages/messages/cannot-use-positional-argument-after-argument-unpacking.rst

 	.. meta::
 		:description lang=en:
-			Cannot use positional argument after argument unpacking: When using a mix of array unpacking and arguments, it is not possible to put the arguments after the unpacked argument.
+			Cannot use positional argument after argument unpacking: It is not possible to put simple arguments after an unpacked argument.

 Description
 ___________

-When using a mix of array unpacking and arguments, it is not possible to put the arguments after the unpacked argument.
+It is not possible to put simple arguments after an unpacked argument.
 Said another way, the unpacked arguments must be the last one in the list.

+This happens when using a mix of array unpacking and arguments.
+It also happens when spreading an array with a mix of numeric and string keys.

 Example
 _______